 Honestly, it is a place I would happily consider settling down in for a few months, and it would make an excellent home base for those looking to study Spanish or for opportunities to volunteer in Peru.

-Here are my suggestions on things to see and do when you are in this incredible city.
+Here are my suggestions on things do in Cusco, Peru in order to maximize your time in this incredible city.

 Enjoy the Plaza de Armas